jinaga/jinaga.js/test/specification/specification.md

 A role is the name of a predecessor, and the expected type.
 The path joins the two labels.

-A path must join the unknown just introduced in the match to a label appearing earlier in the query, whether a given or an unknown.
+A path must join the unknown just introduced in the match to a label appearing earlier in the specification, whether a given or an unknown.
 Multiple paths may appear in the same match.

 ```